 – They may second-guess the past and current investment strategies.

 Industry estimates are that 25% of assets under management are those of baby-boomer investors now reaching the age of 75.
-Not only are assets likely to be moved, but investors are more likely to begin showing signs of dementia or other decreased mental acuity.
-It is a fact they are prone to poor decision-making and are vulnerable to exploitation.
+Assets likely to be moved, but investors are more likely to begin showing signs of dementia or decreased mental acuity.
+Furthermore, It is a fact they are prone to poor decision-making and are vulnerable to exploitation.
 Schwab, Fidelity, and Vanguard have implemented algorithms to spot these trends.

-Many investors have pushed their advisors for a couple of decades for higher returns, particularly in light of low-interest rates, which means more risky investments.
+Many investors have pushed their advisors for a couple of decades for higher returns.
+Particularly in light of low-interest rates, which means more risky investments.
 Unfortunately, what you and your client agreed upon years ago may not be considered today as “suitable”.
-The signed disclosure documents of the past are often not enough to fend off an E&O claim alleging elder abuse, lack of suitability, and breach of fiduciary duty.
+Concurrently, The signed disclosure documents of the past are often not enough to fend off an E&O claim alleging elder abuse, lack of suitability, and breach of fiduciary duty.

 The solution is three-fold: